-One instance of <Extension> should be used for each custom extension.
-The type attribute identifies the MIME type of any code provided in the extension.
+One instance of < xtension > should be used for each custom extension.
+The type attribute is a custom value which identifies the extension.

-Player Support Optional Required in Response No
+Player Support Optional

+Required in Response No

 Parent Extensions

 Bounded 0+

 Content Custom XML object

 Attributes Description

-type The MIME type of any code that might be included in the extension.
+type A string that identifies the type of extension.